FantasticalG/ComfyUI-AutoSetup-RunPod-Container/README.md

 ## Accessing the services

 - **ComfyUI** — port `8188`.
-- **JupyterLab** — port `8888`, started with its root at `/workspace` and no token/password (rely on your network/RunPod access controls).
+- **JupyterLab** — port `8888`, started with its root at `/workspace` and no token/password.

 Both run in the background; if either exits, the container shuts down so the pod can restart cleanly.

-> ⚠️ **Security warning — do not expose these ports to the public internet.**
-> JupyterLab is started with **no token and no password** (`--ServerApp.token='' --ServerApp.password='' --ServerApp.allow_origin='*'`), and both services bind `0.0.0.0`.
-Anyone who can reach port **8888** gets arbitrary code execution (effectively root) on the GPU host, and port **8188** exposes the full ComfyUI API.
-This is only safe behind RunPod's authenticated proxy or a trusted private network.
-If you map these ports directly (e.g. local `docker run -p`, a public VPS), put them behind authentication / a firewall, or set a Jupyter token.
-See [docs/known-issues.md](https://github.com/FantasticalG/ComfyUI-AutoSetup-Script/blob/main/docs/known-issues.md).
+> ℹ️ **Note on access — the RunPod proxy URL is public.** RunPod exposes each port at
+> `https://<pod-id>-<port>.proxy.runpod.net`.
+This URL is **not gated by your RunPod login** — the
+> pod ID just provides obscurity, so anyone you share the link with can reach the service from any
+> device (and ComfyUI has no built-in authentication).
+This is the same open setup most RunPod
+> ComfyUI templates ship with, so it's fine for typical solo/trusted use — just treat the proxy URL
+> as a secret and don't post it publicly.

 ## Persistence